My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

-Horizontal Falls day trips show the Kimberley region at its finest, where red rock meets blue waters, using seaplanes and boats to help you experience the magic of this part of Australia.
+Horizontal Falls day trips show the Kimberley region at its finest, where red rock meets blue waters, using seaplanes and boats to help you experience the magic of this part of Western Australia.

-The Gibb River Road
+15) The Gibb River Road

 Here the Kimberley region is in its element, with dramatic gorges, seemingly enchanted waterfalls and rugged 4WD tracks.

 From Broome, it’s easy to reach Windjana Gorge – which is one of the best places in the country to see freshwater crocodiles.

 From these points of interest, you can loop back onto the highway to return to Broome.

-The Gibb River Road ends near the Northern Territory border; where you can reward yourself with a dip in an infinity pool overlooking Lake Argyle – Australia’s second largest lake!
+The Gibb River Road ends near the Northern Territory border where you can reward yourself with a dip in an infinity pool overlooking Lake Argyle – Australia’s second-largest lake!

-How To Get To Broome
+How to Get to Broome